eliaspue/TazunaDiscordBot/README.md

 # TazunaBot

 A Discord bot for managing your umamusume club and other nifty uma commands.
+Any questions?
+Join the discord https://discord.gg/5BW4gSUVSz
 ---

 ## 🚀 Getting Started
 Follow these steps to run the bot locally.

 ### 1. Install dependencies
 Before you start, you'll need to install [NodeJS](https://nodejs.org/en/download/) and [create a Discord app](https://discord.com/developers/applications) with the proper permissions:
-- `applications.commands`
-- `bot` (with Send Messages enabled)

 ### 2. Clone the repository
 git clone https://github.com/JustWastingTime/TazunaDiscordBot.git